Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Introduction

 \section{Introduction}

-Amorphous solids are disordered systems which are lacking long-range structural ordering.
-They encompass a broad range of materials ubiquitous in our daily lives, including colloids, foams, emulsions, granular matter as well as metallic and silicate glasses \cite{bonn2017yield}.
-When subjected to an external load, such as shear deformation, they display an elastic response at low strain values and {yield beyond a threshold strain \cite{varnik2004study, schuh2007mechanical, rodney2011modeling, barrat2011heterogeneities, falk2011deformation, fielding2014shear, bonn2017yield, 2018Nicolasg}.
-Unlike the crystalline systems where defects are known to be careers of plasticity, the physical mechanisms underlying the shear response of an amorphous material still lacks a complete understanding.
-The last two decades of research in theory and experiments have revealed that the plasticity in amorphous solids occurs through local non-affine displacements or rearrangements resulting in the redistribution of elastic stresses within the system \cite{argon1979plastic, falk1998dynamics, maloney2006amorphous}}.
-Simulation works on athermal systems performed under quasistatic shearing conditions have shown that the displacement field exhibits a quadrupolar symmetry resembling the Eshelby inclusion model \cite{eshelby1957determination, maloney2006amorphous, tanguy2006plastic, jensen2014local}.
+{A}morphous solids are disordered materials lacking long-range structural order and include a wide range of everyday substances, such as colloids, foams, emulsions, granular media, and metallic and silicate glasses \cite{bonn2017yield}.
+Under external load such as shear deformation, they initially respond elastically and yield beyond a threshold strain before reaching steady-state flow \cite{varnik2004study, fielding2014shear, bonn2017yield, 2018Nicolasg}.
+Unlike crystals, the microscopic shear response of amorphous materials still lacks a complete understanding.
+The absence of crystalline order makes it difficult to identify the carriers of plasticity.
+Over the past two decades, theoretical and experimental studies have shown that plasticity in these spatially heterogeneous systems proceeds via localized non-affine rearrangements that redistribute elastic stress \cite{argon1979plastic, falk1998dynamics, maloney2006amorphous, berthier2025yielding}.
+Complementing these findings, simulation studies of athermal systems under quasistatic shear have revealed displacement fields with quadrupolar symmetry, consistent with Eshelby-type inclusions \cite{eshelby1957determination, maloney2006amorphous, tanguy2006plastic, jensen2014local}.